 We will always try to find a host family for you that is within 40 minutes travel time or less by

 mass transit.
 Some homes will be closer and others farther away.
-The best family for you may
+The best host for you may

-not be the closest family.
+not be the closest location.
 We will consider all factors that are important to you: family

-composition and lifestyle, pets, meals, other students living with the host family, private or
+composition and lifestyle, pets, meals, other guests living with the host family, private or

 shared bath and cost.
-Our goal is to find a perfect host family for you!
+Our goal is to find the perfect host for you!

 - How much will my homestay cost?